secretstartups/handbook/releases/index.html.md

 ### I found a regression in the QA issue, what do I do next?

-If you've found a regression while checking the QA issue created in the [release/tasks] project, check the issue description for more details on what to do next.

-If you believe that the regression has a high [severity], immediately declare an [S3 incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident) to block the deploy, and inform Release Managers in the QA issue by mentioning `@gitlab-org/release/managers`.
+If you've found a regression with a potentially a high [severity], immediately follow the steps in [Deployment blockers] to halt the deployment.
-In addition to that, engage with the releases managers in the [#releases] channel and confirm with them whether deployments need to be halted.

-If a regression is found in a new feature, and only that feature is affected, follow the directions in the QA issue for a regular regression.
+If a regression is found in a new feature, and only that feature is affected, follow the directions in the QA issue created in the [release/tasks] project for a regular regression.

 ### What's the process for a release of type X?